Q.

 A.

 you name it.
-Two examples: each summer we have an excursion to the Hollywood Bowl for a
+Two examples: each summer we generally have an excursion to the Hollywood Bowl for a

 Summer Party